Crunch-io/apidocs-sphinx/source/endpoint-reference/endpoint-dataset.rst

                             millions (“M”), etc. For example, if the total population is 3000: set “size: 3000” and “magnitude: 3”, rather than size 3 magnitude 3.
+                            ``min_base_size`` is an integer below which to suppress percentages in crosstabs if the sample size is too small to make sound inferences.
 ================== ======== ===============================================

 Other catalogs